-The pension ceases on remarriage or if cohabiting, and a lump sum is paid.
+The pension ceases on remarriage or cohabitation, and a lump sum is paid.

-Remarriage settlement: A lump sum is paid equal to 3 years' pension.
+Remarriage settlement: A lump sum of 3 years of pension is paid.

-Orphan's pension: Each orphan younger than age 17 (age 21 if a student) receives 15% of the deceased's earnings; 20% for each full orphan.
+Orphan's pension: Each of the first two orphans younger than age 17 (age 21 if a student) receive 15% of the deceased's average earnings in the last 12 months before the disability began; 10% for subsequent orphans; 20% for each full orphan.

-Dependent relative's pension: Each receives 10% of the deceased's earnings, up to a maximum of 20%.
+Dependent relative's pension: Each dependent relative receives 10% of the deceased's average earnings in the last 12 months before the disability began, up to 20%.